3willows/html-css-export-word/README.md

 4. Creating Blob:

-- The functioon then creates a Blob (Binary Large Object) containing the MHTML content.
+- The function then creates a Blob (Binary Large Object) containing the MHTML content.
 A Blob represents raw data and can be of any type.
 - The Blob constructor takes two parameters: an array containing the data, and an options object specifying the MIME type: in this case `application/msword;charset=utf-8`.

 5. Saving the File: